oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/load-os-data-public/load-os-data-public.md

     ![View the settings for customer_contact load task](images/customer-contact-settings.png)

     The Load tool makes intelligent choices for the target table name and properties.
-Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the Autonomous Database instance, without the need to predefine the table in SQL.
+Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the Autonomous AI Database instance, without the need to predefine the table in SQL.

 9. Click **Start** to run the data load job.